efarraro/krumit/_abilities/Flex.md

 ---

 EN_name: "Flex"
-EN_description: "Use to increase your base attack by 1 for the remainder of this dungeon.
-Exhaust"
+EN_description: "Instant.
+Increase your 🔸 by +1 for the remainder of the dungeon"
 EN_flavor: "Barbearians spend the majority of their time flexing in front of mirrors and admiring their gains."
 tile_id: Flex
 cost: 5